EltonChou/TwitterMediaHarvest/README.md

 ## Fearture
-1. One click to download original-size image.
+- [x] One-click to get original-size image.
+- [ ] One-click to get video.
+- [ ] One-click to get GIF.